sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
+		-Completed Test plan for when the board is fully assembled -Finalized the soldering of all the surface mounted components -Began doing quality checks and testing of surface mounted components

 	Eric Sanman

 	Chuong Vo
+		-Creating a test plan that ensures the modules are properly tested for their intended effects (3) -Soldering components onto PCB (2)
+		-Began to Test PCB by sending a function generated signal through and reading outputs using (2)

 	Sierra Buckley
 		- test plan working with team (3)